koyo-nic/grass-course-veroa/slides/00_installation/PITCHME.md

 ---

-### Extra software we will use
+### Other software we will use

-- [pymodis](http://www.pymodis.org/): library to work with MODIS data.
+- **[pymodis](http://www.pymodis.org/)**: library to work with MODIS data.
 It offers bulk-download for user selected time ranges, mosaicking of MODIS tiles, and the reprojection from Sinusoidal to other projections, convert HDF format to other formats and the extraction of data quality information.
-This library is needed by GRASS GIS add-on [i.modis](https://grass.osgeo.org/grass74/manuals/addons/i.modis.html).
+This library is needed by GRASS GIS add-on *[i.modis](https://grass.osgeo.org/grass74/manuals/addons/i.modis.html)*.
-- [sentinelsat](https://github.com/sentinelsat/sentinelsat): Utility to search and download Copernicus Sentinel satellite images from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
-This library is needed by the GRASS GIS add-on [i.sentinel](https://grass.osgeo.org/grass74/manuals/addons/i.sentinel.html).
+- **[sentinelsat](https://github.com/sentinelsat/sentinelsat)**: Utility to search and download Copernicus Sentinel satellite images from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
+This library is needed by the GRASS GIS add-on *[i.sentinel](https://grass.osgeo.org/grass74/manuals/addons/i.sentinel.html)*.

 ---

 ### Install pymodis and sentinelsat in Windows

-- Open osgeo4w shell and run:
+- Open OSGeo4W shell and run:

 ```python
 pip install setuptools